FrancisYu2020/Distributed-Log-Querier/README.md

 bin/client [query]
 ```

-The [query] in the abouve command should follow:
+The [query] in the above command should follow:

 ```
 grep [options] [pattern] [log_name] [output_file_path](optional)